nikhil27gargeya/nikhil27gargeya.github.io/swift.md

 # Swift

+Localization:
+Adapting app to support different languages
+Techniques:
+1. including strings files so that Text() (because the first argument to Text is the LocalizedStringKey type) and interpolated strings (embedded strings in expressions) are automatically formatted. issue is manually have to keep strings in sync with code.
+2. Setting .locale in NumberFormatter/DateFormatter/CurrencyFormatter
+3. String Catalogs (automatic extraction by xcode)

 Foundation:
 Base functionality for Swift files that includes Number Formatter and Date Formatter (works with numbers and dates respectively and the textual representation) and Sorting/Filtering functionality

 ```
 private static func formatCurrency(amount: Decimal, currencyCode: String) -> String {
      let formatter = NumberFormatter()